Create a Makefile

 installed on the system.
 A command you can use to find out how many CPUs

-you have installed on a Linux system is nproc
+you have installed on a Linux system is nproc, and you can

 There’s a lot here, and we’re just barely scratching the surface.
 You